How to treat hair loss — what are the options?hair loss in men | hair loss in women

 An FUE hair transplant

-FUE stands for Follicular Unit Extraction.
+FUE stands for Follicular Unit Excision.
 An FUE hair transplant is a modern, minimally invasive, outpatient procedure that is virtually painless and leaves no linear scar.
 The hair follicles are removed from the donor site (usually the back or sides of the head), then transplanted hair-by-hair to the thinning or bald area.
 The procedure usually takes one day, and the result is 100% natural, permanent and undetectable.

-A No-Shave FUE procedure is an advanced FUE technique where individual hairs (actually follicular units) are trimmed short in preparation for extraction then transplantation.
+A No-Shave FUE procedure is an advanced FUE technique where individual hairs (actually follicular units) are trimmed short in preparation for excision then transplantation.
 Only those follicles targeted for removal are trimmed—the rest of the hair is left long, which covers the shorter, trimmed follicles.
 No shaving or cutting of the existing surrounding hair is necessary.
 This obscures signs of a transplant both before and after the procedure, making it even more discreet and undetectable.
 It is performed manually using patented Harris S.A.F.E.
 SystemTM technology.